-- Check the boxes corresponding with GPU usage parameters you’d like to monitor.
+- Check the boxes corresponding with the usage parameters you’d like to monitor.
 For example, select GPU Committed Bytes and GPU Usage.

-Following the above steps should reveal the app hogging your GPU.
+Following the above steps should reveal the app hogging it.
 Better still, it’ll show you where it’s located.

-You can then find and delete the app, likely solving your GPU utilization issues.
+You can then find and delete the app, likely solving your utilization issues.